pegasd/puppet-cron/README.md

 Permissions for cron job file located in /etc/cron.d

+#### cron::whitelist

+`cron::whitelist` does not have any arguments.
+Just use a unique name and we'll find it in `/etc/cron.d`

 ## Limitations

-* although the `cron::job` type checks for Integer boundaries, you're on your own if you are using strings for specifying time intervals.
-Those will be put into the template as-is.
+* `Cron::*` custom types are strict!
 * all files in `/etc/cron.d` directory that are managed manually through Puppet are fair play.
 Don't expect them to go away once you start using this module.
 Hopefully, you won't need to manage them anymore, though.
-* regular cron resources must be cleaned out using `ensure => absent` prior to using this module.
-Otherwise you'll get duplicates.
+* the warnings from [Beginning with cron](#beginningwithcron) apply

 ## Development

-I'll be happy to know you're using this for one reason or the other.
-And if you want to contribute - even better.
+I'll be happy to know you're using this for one reason or another.
+And if you want to contribute - even better!
 Feel free to submit a pull request.